 The transformation came to life pretty quickly and was super easy!
 Grab your thrift store find and follow along with this step-by-step boho magazine rack flip!

 Step 1.
-Sand and stain (or paint)
+Sand and Stain (or Paint) the Magazine Holder

 To give the magazine holder a dramatic makeover, you can either paint or stain it.
 A dark color, like black, allows the lighter cane webbing to have a fun contrast.